-Whatever their chosen field, our graduates have both varied and particularly strong placement records.
+Our graduates have both varied and particularly strong placement records.
 Why?
 We think it's because our graduates have well-developed skills in communications, research methods, organizational change, team-building and community development.
-These skills are useful in a wide variety of job situations; they always are highly valued by employers.
+They have learned to think critically about issues of social justice and social change.
+These skills are useful in a wide variety of job situations, and they are highly valued by employers.

-Our program also provides excellent preparation for students who choose to go on to pursue a doctorate degree.
-Some of our students have gone on to earn a Ph.D. in psychology, while others have pursued doctorates in such fields as sociology, social policy and education.
+Our program also provides excellent preparation for students who choose to go on to pursue a doctorate degree – both through our core courses and through additional optional research opportunities.
+Some of our students go on to earn a Ph.D. in psychology, while others have pursued doctorates in such fields as sociology, social policy and education.

-The Community Social Psychology (CSP) program is committed to helping all our students develop satisfying and rewarding careers.
 Faculty maintain contacts with many potential employers, and through their field work students develop invaluable relationships in the community that can lead to career opportunities.
-Many of our alumni choose to work in the greater Lowell or Boston areas where they serve as resources and contacts for current graduates just leaving our program.
+Many of our alumni choose to work in the greater Lowell or Boston areas where they serve as resources and contacts for current students and recent graduates.